Step 8. Who will you fund?

 Currently there are around 541 organisations on the Register of Environmental Organisations that have DGR status and 625 Tax Concession Charities with an environmental focus.
 Many other non-government organisations such as academic institutions, public museums and welfare groups also provide environmental services such as education, research and health programs.

-Funding of environmental organisations
+Funding environmental organisations

 There is limited research on how the environmental NGO sector is funded, but anecdotal evidence shows that at least 50% of funds come from donations from the public and philanthropic sector.
 The AEGN has analysed the available data and produced a map of the environmental NGO sector.

 It can be difficult to sort through the hundreds of not-for-profit organisations that you can fund.
 This is a good point at which to get some help again.
-Below, you’ll find the type of information you should gather about organisations you are considering funding.
+Below, you’ll find some examples of the type of information you should gather about organisations you are considering funding.
 Alternatively, you could be a ‘responsive grantmaker’.

 A foundation choosing the responsive style determines its criteria for funding… and then invites the community to submit applications based on those criteria.
 The applications are assessed on their own merit and the most appropriate are selected for funding.